hirememorey/nba-lineup-optimizer/MATCHUP_MODEL_EVALUATION_SUMMARY.md

 # Matchup-Specific Model Evaluation Summary

-**Date**: October 31, 2025
+**Date**: October 30, 2025
-**Status**: Bootstrap breakthrough achieved - Matchup-specific model foundation complete
+**Status**: Evaluation complete - Simplified model recommended for production

 ## Executive Summary

-The bootstrap supercluster approach has solved the core data coverage issues that plagued previous matchup-specific attempts.
-We now have 982K training examples with 100% matchup coverage, providing an excellent foundation for training a robust matchup-specific model.
+We attempted to train the matchup-specific model (612 parameters) on the full dataset (96,837 possessions, 32 matchups) to capture skill-context interactions.
+Despite sufficient data (158 obs/param), the model shows fundamental convergence issues that make it impractical for production use.

-## Bootstrap Breakthrough Solution
+## What We Attempted

 ### 1. Full Dataset Training (41 hours)
 - **Date**: October 28-30, 2025